Frequently Asked Questions can be found below.

 Furthermore, as projects move from the early construction phases into a prolonged period of operations and maintenance (O&M) activity, management teams must be made aware of the on-going threat posed by the prospective migration of seabed UXO throughout the lifecycle of a project.
 The importance of responsible management is further underlined by a range of European and national legislation that makes project directors fully accountable should a UXO-related incident occur on site.

-With a management team consisting entirely of ex Royal Navy Officers and Senior Ratings, Fellows are uniquely placed to assist with the unique demands of offshore ordnance risk management.
+With a management team consisting entirely of ex Royal Navy Bomb Disposal personnel, Fellows are uniquely placed to assist with the unique demands of offshore ordnance risk management.